Ella-Hoeppner/Quoot/README.md

 ## To Do:
 ### high priority
-* implement list functions handling of lazy lists
-  * functions to change:
-    * cons should return lazy lists iff its inputs are lazy
-    * last shouldn't clone when calling fully_realize
-  * add a `strict` function that fully realizes a lazy list, like clojure's `doall`
 * `eval`
   * should optionally take an environment
     * guess I need to implement hashmaps first...